Ruddle/fomoscript/README.md

 - Javascript-like objects (we just have Number and String 😱)
 - Read-Eval-Print Loop
 - Error handling (now it just UB if something goes wrong)
+- Escape characters in quoted strings
+- Operator precedence

+Also the inner workings are not very rust-like, no unsafe though ;)